 - A Secwepemc Princess

 The name Hardie was well-known in the BC interior gold rush towns of Barkerville and Camerontown.
 My great-grandfather was born in a stage coach.
 Hardie Hill was named after my pioneer great-great-grandfather who homesteaded at the base of Hardie Mountain at Copper creek.
 He also had the misfortune to be owner of the Hardie Hotel Bar in Camerontown where a barroom brawl broke out in the 1860s and was destroyed in the fire of 1868.

 This is my story.
 I am a product of many generations of men and women who lived in British Columbia during times no one living today has experienced, and for which no one has a memory.
 History is the study of the past.
 Their stories are what brings these past generations to life.
-That is why I want to share both native and pioneer history with the youth of British Columbia.
+That is why I want to share both my native and pioneer history with the youth of British Columbia.

-The Mobile Museum Tours allow me to share my heritage in British Columbia, but the heritage belongs to more than me.
+The Mobile Museum Tours allow me to share my amazing heritage in British Columbia, but the heritage belongs to more than me.
 Each of us has our own connection to the province.
 Pointing that out while sharing our rich history is my life’s passion.
 Each of us has our own roles during our journey through this world.
-My role is to share and cultivate an appreciation and love for our provincial history.
+My role is to share and cultivate an appreciation and love for our provincial history…